projectara/greybus-spec/source/device_class.rst

 Greybus Vibrator Protocol Version Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus vibrator protocol version operation allows the AP to determine the version of this protocol to which the vibrator adapter complies.
+The Greybus vibrator protocol version operation allows the protocol handling software on both ends of a connection to negotiate the version of the vibrator protocol to use.

 Greybus Vibrator Protocol Version Request
 """""""""""""""""""""""""""""""""""""""""